fakub/LWE-Estimates/README.md

 ```
 rop: Total number of word operations (approx. CPU cycles)
 ```
-i.e., from the previous output, we read 122.3 bits of security.
+i.e., from the previous output, we read 122.3 bits of security, due to the `dual_hybrid` attack.

 In the graph below, we provide security estimates for noise values between 2^-8 ..
-2^-40 (standard deviation of noise, denoted alpha; log-scale) and for dimension n between 0 ..
+2^-40 (standard deviation of noise denoted alpha; log-scale) and for dimension n between 0 ..
 2048.
 Note that values are interpolated between grid points.

 ![Graph](lwe-security__n=0-256-2048_mla=8-4-40.png)